anttiromppanen/tiralab-chess/README.md

 # Tiralab-chess

-A web-based chess game for datastructure and algorithm course at University of Helsinki.
+A web-based chess game for datastructures and algorithms course at University of Helsinki.

 ## Documentation